Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Bills like rent, utilities, and cell phones haven’t contributed to credit scores in the past, but they can now.
 Modern credit scores (called alternative credit scores) can factor in those kinds of payments.
 That can be especially helpful for consumers who don’t have loans or credit cards but want a credit score.
 After all, managing your life without debt is a good thing.
 If you avoid borrowing money, you shouldn’t be penalized with a low credit score.
 The credit bureaus know this, so they have a process for evaluating the bills you pay.

 If you’re applying for credit and you want an alternative credit score, the creditor may be able to help you through the process.
-Or you can sign up with a service like Ultra FICO (which factors in your responsible use of bank accounts) or Experian Boost (which factors in your rent and utility payments).
+Or you can sign up with a service like Ultra FICO (which factors in how you use your bank accounts) or Experian Boost (which factors in your rent and utility payments).

 Check your credit score once a month or every few months to stay on top of it.
 Free credit score sources typically don’t update more than once a month, so there's no point in checking more often.
 Paid credit score sources may update every time your data changes.
 Here are a few sources for checking your credit score.